 Once through security, we made our way into a crowded waiting lounge.
-Pulling a toddler on his Trunki with one hand and relatively big hand luggage with my other was not without its challenge.
+Pulling a toddler on his Trunki with one hand and relatively big carry-on with my other was not without its challenges!

 Lesson 8: Having 2 pull-alongs is not practical!
-Next time I need a rucksack to have my hands free.
+Next time I need a rucksack to have at least one hand free.